Authors: Rengan Xu, Frank Han and Nishanth Dandapanthu. Dell EMC HPC Innovation Lab. Feb 2017

 High Performance Linpack (HPL)

 HPL is a multicomputer parallel application to measure how fast computers solve a dense n by n system of linear equations using LU decomposition with partial row pivoting and designed to be run at very large scale.
 The HPL running on the experimented cluster uses the double precision floating point operations.
 Figure 1 shows the HPL performance on the tested P100-PCIe cluster.
 It can be seen that 1 P100 is 3.6x faster than 2 x E5-2690 v4 CPUs.
 HPL also scales very well with more GPUs within nodes or across nodes.
 Recall that 4 P100 is within a server and therefore 8, 12 and 16 P100 are in 2, 3 and 4 servers.
 16 P100 GPUs has the speedup of 14.9x compared to 1 P100.
-Note that the overall efficiency is calculated as: HPL Efficiency = rMax / (CPUs rPeak + GPUs rPeak), where rPeak is the highest theoretical FLOPS result that could be achieved with base clock, and the number reported by HPL is rMax and is the real performance that can be achieved.
+Note that the overall efficiency is calculated as: HPL Efficiency = rMax / (CPUs rPeak + GPUs rPeak), where rPeak is the highest theoretical FLOPS result, and the number reported by HPL is rMax and is the real performance that can be achieved.
 HPL cannot be run at the max boost clock.
-It is typically run at some number in between but the average is close to the base clock then to the max boost clock.
-That is why we used base clock for rPeak calculation.
+It is typically run at some number in between but the average is close to the base clock than to the max boost clock.
+That is why the efficiency is not very high.
 Although we also included CPU rPeak in the efficiency calculation, when running HPL on P100 we set DGEMM_SPLIT=1.0 which means CPU is not really contributing to the DGEMM, but only handling other overhead so it is not actually contributing a lot of FLOPS.
 Although we observed that CPUs stayed fully utilized they were just handling the overhead and data movement to keep the GPUs fed.
 What is the most important for P100 is that rMax is really big.

 Figure 1: HPL performance on P100-PCIe